kavalakuntla/harishpallepati.github.io/README.md

 ## About me

 I am Harish Pallepati, currently working as Pricing Analyst Intern with Volvo Group.
 Also, I'm a Graduate student majoring in Business Analytics at University of Texas at Dallas.
-I have more than 4 years of eperience in diversed fields such as Mentoring, Reports buiding Finance, Travel and Manufacturing.
+I have more than 4 years of experience in diversed fields such as Mentoring, Reports buiding Finance, Travel and Manufacturing.

 You are about to read a great fighter's story. **#Forged with a will to achieve #I'm born ready**